YT Explorer

 • Resource: Displays traces grouped by resources.

-By default, the YT Explorer shows only linked artifacts (i.e., artifacts with at least one incoming or outgoing link), regardless of the chosen grouping.
+By default, the ANALYZE Explorer shows only linked artifacts (i.e., artifacts with at least one incoming or outgoing link), regardless of the chosen grouping.
 By activating the toggle „Show Unlinked Artifacts” in the menu (or by pressing the corresponding tool bar icon), you can display also unlinked artifacts (i.e., artifacts without any incoming or outgoing link).
 Note that this can incur a significant performance penalty when there are many unlinked artifacts.
 Unlinked artifacts are marked with the same symbol that is used for the „Show Unlinked” toggle.
 For the grouping mode „Link type”, no unlinked artifacts are shown independent of the toggle state.

 Filter the displayed links